 For more information on how to configure DNS records for DKIM, see the DNS Configuration Guides Index.

 Although the custom bounce domain automatically authenticates your mail with SPF, creating an SPF record at your domain is recommended to ensure your domain is fully authenticated to send email through our platform.
-For more information on SPF please reference our knowledgebase article: [ https://support.socketlabs.com/kb/98 ].Please refer to our guide for configuring DNS records for helpful information on setting up SPF and CNAME records.
+More information on SPF can be found here.

 Please be aware that the custom bounce domain is on a server-level setting and applies to all email messages being processed through the server.
 Therefore, only one domain can be white-labeled per server.
 For customers who send on behalf of multiple domains and wish to be white-labeled, we recommend: